-MSPs might not entirely own ongoing professional practice evaluation (OPPE), but it’s a critical process that directly links physician competency assessment to clinical privileges.
+MSPs might not entirely own ongoing professional practice evaluation (OPPE), but it’s a critical process that links provider competency assessment to privileges.
 In addition, advanced practice professionals (APPs) who are credentialed and privileged through the hospital medical staff process require OPPE.
-Read on for ways that medical staff services can tap into their unique role in practitioner data management to improve provider performance.
+Tap into your unique role in practitioner data management to improve provider performance.

 One innovative way to include the medical staff services department in OPPE is pairing MSPs with quality improvement or peer review professionals to support ongoing practitioner improvement programs.
 Such dyads require coordination of data and resources but foster collaboration.
 This strategy is successful for organizations that don’t plan to merge the medical staff services and quality improvement departments.